mixpanel/docs/docs/Tracking/integrations/google-pubsub.md

 [/block]
 Once you `Publish`, the function will trigger and pass the above payload to the Cloud Function.
 Within a minute, you should see an `Import succeeded` log line in the Cloud Function logs.

-You can then navigate to [Live View](http://mixpanel.com/report/live) to see the events in Mixpanel.
+You can then navigate to the [Events](http://mixpanel.com/report/live) page to see the events in Mixpanel.
 [block:image]
 {
   "images": [